arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

   The ETH CENTER TAP controls the Ethernet interface.
 The OFF position enables Ethernet for the Portenta X8.
 Conversely, the ON position enables Ethernet for the Portenta H7/C33.

-  The BTSEL switch is reserved for future applications.
+  The BTSEL switch can be used to set the Portenta X8 into Flashing Mode when the switch is set to the ON position.

 ### Carrier Topology